 We drove to Pharping, a small village in the south part of the Kathmandu valley.
 Pharping is a special place.
 Lots of great meditators did retreat here.
 When we recorded Choying in 2002 we did some recording in a cave famously inhabited by Padmasambhava before he headed to Tibet to tame demons causing trouble at Samye.

-Choying’s school was impressive.
+Choying's school was impressive.
 Amazing, actually.
 Four stories tall.
-She’d actually done it.
-I remembered a letter from her after our first tour in ’98–she’d realized that there was a chance that she could make some real money on the road and fulfill her dream of creating a school for young girls in difficult circumstances.
+She'd done it.
+I remembered a letter from her after our first tour in '98--she'd realized that there was a chance that she could make some real money on the road and fulfill her dream of creating a school for young girls in difficult circumstances.
 She told me that she wanted to do more tours.
 At the time, I thought she was probably more interested in getting a jeep, or a flat somewhere in Kathmandu.
-But she’d done what she said she was going to do.
-She had smashed through a lot of barriers in the process: religious, cultural, patriarchal, the last one being the most impressive.
+But I was wrong: she'd done exactly what she said she was going to do.
+She had smashed through a lot of barriers in the process of creating her school: religious, cultural, patriarchal, the last one being the most impressive.
 She is extremely smart, tough, motivated.
-Only one Choying in the world.

 We walked up and saw that a group of young nuns were there to greet us with khatas, (ceremonial scarves).
 They draped the khatas around our necks.
 Choying turned to Gail and Justin and rapped her fist against the brick wall of the school.
 She said, "This building was made with music."
 We had a brief tour of the facilities (dorms, classrooms, dining hall, all spotless) and were brought into a room where about 50 young nuns were waiting for us.
 I don't know that they were actually nuns, in terms of having taken formal vows, but they were garbed and shaven-headed.
 Therefore: nuns.